basharbme/SmileToCast-Blender/README.md

 # SmileToCast-Blender

-Blender console easily convert dentist planning smile to 3D printable customized cast for veneers \ or cosmetics planning .
+Blender console easily convert dentist planning smile to 3D printable customized cast for veneers \ or cosmetics procedure planning .
 Cast to be then scaled to real size impression.

 # To Run